-- Annual in-person Research Network leadership meeting once a year in the Washington, D.C. metropolitan area; - Annual in-person meeting of the PI and/or co-PIs with HRSA/MCHB leadership to provide updates on the Research Network; - Annual in-person attendance for up to two people (the PI and one key personnel) for 2 days at the HRSA MCH Research Network and Single Investigator Innovation Program Grantee Meeting in the Washington, D.C. metropolitan area; and

-An in-person or virtual attendance at the MCHB Autism CARES Act Grantee Meetings, held in the Washington, D.C. metropolitan area.
+- Annual in-person Research Network leadership meeting in the Washington, D.C. metropolitan area. - Annual in-person meeting of the PI and/or co-PIs with HRSA/MCHB leadership to provide updates on the Research Network. - Annual in-person attendance for up to two people (the PI and one key personnel) for 2 days at the HRSA MCH Research Network and Single Investigator Innovation Programs Grantee Meeting in the Washington, D.C. metropolitan area. - An in-person or virtual attendance MCHB Autism CARES Act Grantee Meetings, held in the Washington, D.C. metropolitan area.
 For planning, it is recommended that the PI attend during Year 2 and Year 4 (in-person meeting occurs every 2 years).
-Budgets should include travel costs associated with this 11⁄2 day grantee meeting.
+Budgets should include travel costs associated with this $1\frac{1}{2}$ day grantee meeting.